mSvcBench/muBench/Docs/Manual.md

 ### Autopilots

 Autopilots are sequential executors of the toolchain.
-An autopilot sequentially runs the `ServiceMeshGenerator`, the `WorkModelGenerator`, and the `Deployer`.
+An autopilot sequentially runs the `ServiceGraphGenerator`, the `WorkModelGenerator`, and the `Deployer`.

 #### K8sAutopilot <!-- omit in toc -->